Phat-pham99/Vietnamese_sign_language_recognition_using_MHI_and_CNN/README.md

 This algorithm conveniently enables CNN to recognize actions, not just still images.
 Since sign languages are consisted of dynamic gesutres, it's perfect for this project.

 ###Usage :
-_ Use MHI.py to capture images for dataset.
+Use MHI.py to capture images for dataset</br>